CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![The Execute button is highlighted in the SSMS toolbar.](media/1.79.png "SSMS Toolbar")

-1. The output should display the CLR is enabled for the manged instance.
+1. The output should display the CLR is enabled for the managed instance.

    ![The Execute button is highlighted in the SSMS toolbar.](media/1.13.png "SSMS Toolbar")